Prague Museum – The Czech National Museum

 National Museum Facts

-The building has been through at lot of hard times.
-Right at the end of the World War II is was bombed by the German army.
-It was only one bomb but it did a lot of damage.
-A front tooth knocked out of a perfect smile.
+The building has been through a lot of hard times.
+Right at the end of the World War II it was bombed by the German army.
+It was only one bomb but it did a lot of damage, a front tooth knocked out of a perfect smile.
 The unfortunate thing is that it was right at the end of the war.
-The bomb fell on May 7, 1945 the same day that Germany surrendered to the Allies.
+The bomb fell on May 7, 1945, the same day that Germany surrendered to the Allies.

-Then in 1968 when the Russians drove their tanks down Wenceslas Square they entertained themselves by shooting at the Museum.
+Then, in 1968, when the Russians drove their tanks down Wenceslas Square, they entertained themselves by shooting at the Museum.
 No major damages, just some bullet holes in the pillars and outer facade.
 The holes where fixed, but not perfectly.
-You can still see the spots where the holes are puttied over because they are lighter in color then the rest of the building.
+You can still see the spots where the holes are puttied over because they are lighter in color than the rest of the building.

 Prague (Praha) National Museum